-All eligible certificated employees participate in the State Teachers' Retirement System ("STRS"). -All other staff will participate in the federal social security system.
+All certificated employees participate in the State Teachers' Retirement System ("STRS").
+All other staff will participate in the federal social security system.

-Additionally, the School Board may consider offering a 403(b) or alternative supplemental retirement programs.- The County Office shall create any reports required by STRS for School employees and may charge the Charter School for its actual costs of providing this service pursuant to Education Code section 47611.3.
-The Charter School shall inform all applicants for positions within the Charter School of the retirement system options for employees of the Charter School.
-The Superintendent/PrincipalExecutive Director or designee is responsible for ensuring that appropriate arrangements for retirement coverage are made for all employees at Bullis Charter School.
+Additionally, the School Board may consider offering a 403(b) or alternative supplemental retirement programs.
+The County Office shall create any reports required by STRS for School employees and may charge the School for its actual costs of providing this service pursuant to Education Code section 47611.3.
+The School shall inform all applicants for positions within the School of the retirement system options for employees of the School.
+The Superintendent/Principal or designee is responsible for ensuring that appropriate arrangements for retirement coverage are made for all employees at Bullis Charter School.